Originally Posted October 15, 2015 – Updated December 12, 2020

-Unlike pawn shops and flea markets there is no way of knowing where the product originally came from (whether stolen or bought from someone else and sold for more to you).
-Our trusted shops, especially flea market and pawn shops, have stringent rules.
-If the transaction seems fishy, the vendor is supposed to question it and ask the seller for some information.
+Our trusted shops have stringent rules, if the transaction seems fishy, the vendor will question it and ask the seller for information.
 Many are now required by law to keep a log of the seller’s name, address, a warranty that the seller did have the rights to sell it and the physical appearance of the seller.
 If the vendor plays dumb and purchases the stolen item anyway, there is a hefty consequence.

 This is the reason that online selling has become a more and more frequent way for thieves to dump their stolen goods.
-If someone has stolen from you, it is a good idea to check out eBay and Craigslist to see if it’s being sold.
-If it is and you find it, contact the same police that you contacted for the original stealing of the item.
+If someone has stolen from you, report it to the local police (dial 911 and tell them it’s a non-emergency immediately, they will transfer you to the local sheriff’s office).
+Post the item(s) that were stolen and any information you have on the Vashonites Neighborhood Watch group.
+Watch the local Facebook groups and the Vashonites Classifieds website to see if your items are listed.
+There are many Facebook groups in neighboring areas for the Kitsap Peninsula, Tacoma and West Seattle.
+If they are, and you find them, contact the same police that you contacted when the item was stolen (the deputy should provide you with their contact info).
 The police will contact the seller and try to regain the item.
-It is your duty, however, to scour the many listings online.
+While it’s not something the police will do, it is your duty to watch the online sales listings and report them.

 If you buy something and it turns out to be stolen property, you will not be in trouble.
 However, that is provided that you did not know it was stolen or you did not have suspicions.
 If the item turns to be stolen, you will have to return it to the proper owner.
 However, those that stole the item will have to return your money.
-If the police come to you and say that you have purchased stolen property, be truthful with them.
+If the police come to you and say that you have purchased stolen property, tell them everything you know of the transaction.

-It’s always better to be cautious when dealing with sales online.
-This will prevent you from getting into serious legal trouble.
+While Vashon Island is small, and the community is very close, it’s always better to be cautious when dealing with sales online.
+This will prevent you from getting into trouble in the end.